ajschumacher/askreduce/README.md

 Sure enough it's easy to grab stuff from the database.

 Templating works as expected.
 A little surprising it's conventional to bury things so deep as [askreduce/shufflesort/templates/shufflesort/](askreduce/shufflesort/templates/shufflesort/).
+And the `django.shortcuts.render` is nice.